razavi47/Auto-WaterWorks/README.md

 # Auto-WaterWorks
 An Automated plant watering system that automatically waters a plant based on soil moisture values measured.

 This project covers a variety of things.
-Using an Arduino Grove Board, there are two sensors
+Using an Arduino Grove Board, there are two sensors, one going directly to the plant as a Soil Sensor, and the other going to a MOSFET.
+Based on pre-determined moisture thresholds programmed in MATLAB, these signals are directly sent over from the soil sensor, and the pump delivers the water to the plant.

 Image of the setup labeled.